andreeweb/HeapHeap/README.md

 ```
 # Plot!

-At the end of each test (except for HeapSort) the program use lib [matplotlib](http://matplotlib.org) for plot the results, like this example:
+At the end of each test (except for HeapSort) the program use lib [matplotlib](http://matplotlib.org) to plot the results, like this example:

 ![plot example](/plot_example/figure_1.png)